isomerpages/nparks-naturekakis/all/nature-kakis-happenings/_posts/2024-05-05-post-Therapeutic Horticulture.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/TH Activities/TH_4.png">
 </div>
 <p>Therapeutic horticulture uses plants and nature-related activities to
-improve the well-being of participants and.
+improve the well-being of participants.
 By interacting with nature, participants can improve their motor skills, stimulate their memory, and encourage positive social interactions with nature.
 Therapeutic horticulture is particularly effective in engaging the elderly, people with dementia, and people with special needs.</p>
 <p></p>
 <p>Nature Kakis Chapters can learn how to conduct therapeutic horticulture
 activities, bring communities to therapeutic gardens, and even incorporate